natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.D.450B%20Ouragan.md

 * 4 x 20 mm M50 cannons, chin-mounted (125 rpg = 500 total)

-The four machine guns are clustered on the underside of the fuselage, directly below the pilot.
+The four 20mm cannons are clustered on the underside of the fuselage, directly below the pilot.
 Each are armed with the same amount of ammunition, which means that all guns will fire with each other until empty.
+An advantage of this chin mounted arrangement is that gun convergence does not play a factor unlike wing-mounted guns.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}